Cockayne syndrome

 There is an autosomal dominant pattern of inheritance in the condition of autosomal dominant progressive external ophthalmoplegia.
 Individuals with this form of POLG disease would herald more prompt genetic counseling as multiple individuals within that family have a higher probability of having the gene mutation and, hence, a higher likelihood of expressing the disease.

 Currently, we do not have any preventative medications to ameliorate the symptoms of POLG disease.
 Management of disease is purely symptomatic.
-Patients with POLG disease have been treated with investigational medications in multi-institutional trials, including the following medications: vincerinone (EPI-743; Bioelectron Technologies), cysteamine bitartrate (RP-103; Horizon Pharmaceuticals), elamipretide (SS-31, MTP-131; Stealth Biotherapeutics), and omaveloxolone (RTA-408; Reata Pharmaceuticals) (B Cohen, personal observation).
+Patients with POLG disease have been treated with investigational medications in multi-institutional trials, including the following medications: vincerinone (EPI-743/PTC-743; Bioelectron Technologies), cysteamine bitartrate (RP-103; Horizon Pharmaceuticals), elamipretide (SS-31, MTP-131; Stealth Biotherapeutics), and omaveloxolone (RTA-408; Reata Pharmaceuticals).
+To date, none of these investigational products have shown efficacy nor met their primary outcome measure in a randomized clinical trial for POLG-RMD.
 Results of these trials have not yet been published.

-Elamipretide (Stealth Biotherapeutics) is in a phase 3 trial for patients with replisome defects, including adults with POLG, as the previous phase 3 trial did not meet primary endpoints (improvement in 6-minute walk test) but suggested possible improvement in a subset of patients (54).
+Elamipretide (Stealth Biotherapeutics) is in a phase 3 trial for patients with replisome defects, including adults with POLG, as the previous phase 3 trial did not meet primary endpoints (improvement in 6-minute walk test) but suggested possible improvement in a subset of patients with mtDNA replisome defects (46).
+Post-hoc analysis of the data from the previous trial was utilized to develop a new clinical trial targeting a smaller subset of patients with nuclear replisome defects (45).

 POLG should be a consideration in refractory epilepsy, myoclonic epilepsy, and epilepsia partialis continua.
 In addition, there are patients ultimately diagnosed with POLG who were thought to have autoimmune encephalitis or acute disseminated encephalomyelitis at presentation, even in those who responded well to immunomodulation therapies.
 Likewise, patients who present with FIRES (febrile infection-related epilepsy syndrome) or NORSE (new-onset refractory status epilepticus) should undergo genetic testing to rule out entities such as POLG.

 Electron transport chain enzymology.
-Depression of electron transport chain enzymatic activities in muscle and liver are not specific for Alpers-Huttenlocher syndrome; this is an insensitive method of diagnosis, especially early in the course of the illness.
-Reports have demonstrated a variable pattern of electron transport chain defects, ranging from completely normal to single and multiple electron transport chain deficiencies (74; 20).
+Depression of electron transport chain enzymatic activities in muscle and liver are not specific for POLG; this is an insensitive method of diagnosis, especially early in the course of the illness.
+Reports have demonstrated a variable pattern of electron transport chain defects, ranging from completely normal to single and multiple electron transport chain deficiencies (65; 16).

-Well-described and specific EEG findings and seizure semiology early in the disease course may suggest Alpers-Huttenlocher syndrome as a diagnosis.
-Severe seizures with occipital lobe predominance of epileptiform discharges that evolve into status epilepticus and/or epilepsia partialis continua, combined with psychomotor delay, occur frequently in Alpers-Huttenlocher syndrome and do not in other illnesses; therefore, these findings should signal the possibility of Alpers-Huttenlocher syndrome (23; 110; 92).
-Only a few epileptic syndromes, including Panayiotopoulos syndrome; Gastaut syndrome; Lafora disease; celiac disease; mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes; myoclonic epilepsy with ragged-red fibers; epilepsy with bilateral occipital calcifications; idiopathic photosensitive occipital epilepsy; and malformations of cortical development have a posterior head predominance of spike/polyspike and wave epileptiform discharges (101).
-This combination of epileptiform location and seizure semiology should also signal the clinician to confirm that POLG is normal before starting valproic acid.
+Well-described and specific EEG findings and seizure semiology early in the disease course may suggest POLG-related mitochondrial disease (POLG-RMD) as a diagnosis.
+Severe seizures with occipital lobe predominance of epileptiform discharges that evolve into status epilepticus and/or epilepsia partialis continua, combined with psychomotor delay, occur frequently in POLG-RMD and do not in other illnesses; therefore, these findings should signal the possibility of POLG-RMD (20; 96; 82).
+Only a few epileptic syndromes, including Panayiotopoulos syndrome; Gastaut syndrome; Lafora disease; celiac disease; mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes (MELAS); myoclonic epilepsy with ragged-red fibers (MERRF); epilepsy with bilateral occipital calcifications; idiopathic photosensitive occipital epilepsy; and malformations of cortical development have a posterior head predominance of spike/polyspike and wave epileptiform discharges (88).
+This combination of epileptiform location and seizure semiology should also signal the clinician to confirm that POLG is negative on genetic testing before starting valproic acid.

 Neuroimaging.
 Neuroimaging findings are nonspecific but can be helpful in diagnosis.
 Head CT and brain MRI may be normal early in the course of the disease, but MR imaging changes reflect acute and chronic pathological changes as the disease progresses.
-The occipital location of EEG abnormalities and neuronal loss/gliosis can sometimes be seen on brain MRI as hyperintensity on T-weighted and FLAIR sequences in the occipital regions that suggest mitochondrial dysfunction.
-When the seizures are uncontrolled, T2-weighted and FLAIR hyperintensities are often prominent in the thalami and basal ganglia (110), as well as the inferior olivary nuclei (40).
-There may also be a transient resolution of MRI changes with normalization of the signal changes (91).
-However, as the disease progresses, MRI imaging demonstrates cortical atrophy reflecting the pathological changes in the basal ganglia and brainstem induced by the disease (37; 55).
-Some patients have cerebellar atrophy, which corresponds to the prominent Purkinje cell loss seen in autopsy cases (37).
+The occipital location of EEG abnormalities and neuronal loss/gliosis can sometimes be seen on brain MRI as hyperintensity on T2-weighted and FLAIR sequences in the occipital regions that suggest mitochondrial dysfunction.
+When the seizures are uncontrolled, T2-weighted and FLAIR hyperintensities are often prominent in the thalami and basal ganglia (96), as well as the inferior olivary nuclei (33).
+There may also be a transient resolution of MRI changes with normalization of the signal changes (81).
+However, as the disease progresses, MRI imaging demonstrates cortical atrophy reflecting the pathological changes in the basal ganglia and brainstem induced by the disease (30; 48).
+Some patients have cerebellar atrophy, which corresponds to the prominent Purkinje cell loss seen in autopsy cases (30).
 In a systematic review of neuroimaging in 136 patients with POLG-related epilepsy, stroke-like lesions in the cortex were found in 43%, in addition to lesions in the thalamus (37%), basal ganglia (14%), cerebellum (17%), as well as generalized atrophy (28%).
-Of note, some patients had normal imaging results, emphasizing that a normal brain MRI does not exclude POLG-related disease (02).
-Additional studies on MRI findings include a review of 13 children with epilepsy (including epilepsia partialis continua) and POLG pathogenic variants (31).
+Of note, some patients had normal imaging results, emphasizing that a normal brain MRI does not exclude POLG-related disease (03).
+Additional studies on MRI findings include a review of 13 children with epilepsy (including epilepsia partialis continua) and POLG pathogenic variants (25).
 The most common findings include abnormal signal changes in the thalamus (77%) and perirolandic cortex (54%), in addition to rapid volume loss (77%) on subsequent imaging.
-Hikmat and colleagues found the following in the cohort of POLG with status epilepticus: MRI brain was abnormal in 55 of 86 (64%) patients at status epilepticus onset, with focal lesions of the cortex and subcortical areas the most common finding (55 of 77, 67%) (42).
+Hikmat and colleagues found the following in the cohort of POLG with status epilepticus: MRI brain was abnormal in 55 of 86 (64%) patients at status epilepticus onset, with focal lesions of the cortex and subcortical areas the most common finding (55 of 77, 67%) (36).
 Some had thalamic lesions (n=36 of 77, 47%) or generalized cerebral atrophy (n=10 of 30, 33%).

 Treatment of manifestations.
 Once the diagnosis of a POLG-related disorder is established, it is important to perform a systemic initial evaluation to determine the extent of neurologic and systemic involvement.